alexferl/gcloud-kubernetes-mattermost/README.md

 Why not use Ingress (HTTP L7) instead of Load-Balancer (Network L4)?
 ----------------------------------------------------------------
-The GCLB Ingress currently does not support load-balancing WebSockets which Mattermost requires.
+The GCLB Ingress currently does not support (and probably never will) load-balancing WebSockets which Mattermost requires.

 Credits
 -------